milewdev/tchart/README.md

 A data line contains a description of the subject, which becomes the y axis label on the chart, a style that defines how to draw the date range bars (i.e. what colour and shape the bars should be, etc.), and one or more date ranges.
-Each of these elements is separated by a pipe character (|).
+Elements are separated by a pipe character (|).

 <!-- @generate doc/README/data-lines.jpg -->
 ```